 - Insurance card if applicable.

-- Your current medications with at least 1 refill to get you through 30 days.
+- Your current medications with medication orders to get you through 30 days.

 - Be ready to give a sample for urine analysis.

 - Please pack a long weekend’s worth of clothes & bath towles.
 We have washer and dryers.
 Please pack all of your belongings in duffel bags or plastic bags.
 We do not allow suitcases.
 Please leave your purses at home.
 We provide bedding and towels and you have access to laundry facilities.